freedomofkeima/messenger-maid-chan/docs/index.rst

 This documentation is intended for developers.

-For users who are interested in using Maid-chan features, please ask me directly and head to `Maid-chan Facebook Page`_.
+For non-developers who are interested in using Maid-chan features, please ask me directly and head to `Maid-chan Facebook Page`_.

 Maid-chan Overview
 ==================